fullstackedorg/docs/README.md

 ## FullStacked vs React-Native/Flutter

 The goal of those frameworks is to translate to OS-specific native features.
-FullStacked is more of an environment that provides those features and gives an universal way to access them from a webview.
+FullStacked is more of an environment that provides those features and gives a universal way to access them from a webview.
 In other words, RN/Flutter translates your codebase when built/compiled vs FullStacked is a prebuilt environment ready to run web-like apps.

 ## FullStacked vs Electron/Tauri/Neutralinojs